PlanterApp/planter_blog/content/posts/how-to-land-a-gardening-job/index.md

 relative = true
 image = "worker-with-vegetables.jpg"
-alt = "A worker's gloved hands holding a box of vegetables" caption = "A worker with their vegetable harvest"
+alt = "A worker's gloved hands holding a box of vegetables" caption = "A worker with a veggie harvest"
 +++
 Have you ever thought about turning your gardening hobby into more-than-a-hobby?
 Regardless of your experience, you can grow your way into a gardening job!
 Read on for tips and tricks to cultivate a career in gardening.